mgietzmann/schooling/management/case_study/checklist.md

 - Sustainable
 - As coming from a specific place

-However quite a few of the sardine/herring packages don't do a great job of specifying where the fish is from or are coming from somewhere in Europe/Africa or the Pacific.
+However quite a few of the sardine/herring packages don't do a great job of specifying where the fish is from.
+When they do the herring are often coming from elsehwere (Europe/Africa or the Pacific).

 <img src="morocco.png" style="float: left; margin: 10px; width: 50%"/>